Slipped disc rules may enable you to escape lower back surgery.

 It must be admitted that there are complications of chiropractic too, though I would contend they are far less severe than those of surgery.
 For a start there are none of the dangers of an anaesthetic.

-Yes, I can assure you failed back chiropractic exists too.
+Yes, I can assure you that failed back chiropractic exists too.

 After you have had a seriously crooked back, only a lifetime of exercise and being sensible when it comes to heavy lifting, and perhaps an occasional regular chiropractic adjustment, will help prevent further episodes.